-It is best not to park with the vehicle running.
-If the vehicle is left running, be sure it will not move and there is adequate ventilation.

-See Shifting Into Park ⇔ 186 and Engine Exhaust ⇔ 188.
+It is better not to park with the vehicle running.
+If the vehicle is left while running, follow the proper steps to be sure the vehicle will not move and there is adequate ventilation.
+See Shifting Into Park \Rightarrow 200 and Engine Exhaust \Rightarrow 202.

-If the vehicle is left parked and running with the RKE transmitter outside the vehicle, it will turn off after one hour.
+If the vehicle is left in P (Park) while running and the Remote Keyless Entry (RKE) transmitter is outside the vehicle, the vehicle will turn off after one hour.